-- Physically separated permanent cycle paths - approximately 19.5 km. - Pop-up cycle paths (constructed in 2020 as a Covid-19 response measure) - approximately 7.2 km. - On-road cycle lanes (delineated by pavement markings) - approximately 37.28km
+- Physically separated permanent cycle paths - approximately 21.5 km. - Pop-up cycle paths (constructed in 2020 as a Covid-19 response measure) - approximately 7.5 km. - On-road cycle lanes (delineated by pavement markings) - approximately 44.7km

-2.7km of cycleways are currently being delivered and will continue to provide an active safe mode of transport.
+8.1km of cycleways are currently being delivered to facilitate the transition to active safe modes of transport within the LGA.